rrastogi69556/currency-converter/README.md

 ## Assumptions:

 - This is the back-end service that means you can run by Postman.
+- For simplicity, security is not implemented yet.
 - In order to make it simple enough, currency localization is limited to first value in "Accept-header" in the convert API.
 Visit http://localhost:8092 for the Swagger documentation.